Claudia Ciesla: Bigg Boss and Bollywood entry

 Ciesla participated in the reality show Bigg Boss 3.
 It began airing on 4 October 2009 on Colors with Amitabh Bachchan as the host.
-This was her first brush with Indian reality TV.
+This was her appearance on Indian reality TV.
 She was evicted on day 68, after spending 10 weeks on the show.

-In December 2010 Ciesla attended the TV show Zor Ka Jhatka: Total Wipeout shot in Buenos Aires, Argentina.
-It is the Indian celebrity version of Wipeout with Bollywood actor Shah Rukh Khan as the host.
-The show ended on 25 February 2011 with Kushal Punjabi as the winner, while Ciesla was the runner-up by 51 seconds, to come in second place.
+In December 2010, Ciesla attended the TV show Zor Ka Jhatka: Total Wipeout, shot in Buenos Aires, Argentina.
+It is the Indian celebrity version of Wipeout, with Bollywood actor Shah Rukh Khan as the host.
+The show ended on 25 February 2011 with Kushal Punjabi as the winner, while Ciesla was the runner-up by 51 seconds.

-Ciesla made her first mainstream appearance in 2012 when she did the item song "Balma", sharing screen space with Akshay Kumar in his film Khiladi 786.
-The song is composed by Himesh Reshammiya and the dance is choreographed by Ganesh Acharya.
+Ciesla made her first mainstream appearance in 2012, when she appeared on the item song "Balma", sharing screen space with Akshay Kumar in his film Khiladi 786.
+The song was composed by Himesh Reshammiya and the dance was choreographed by Ganesh Acharya.

-In 2016, she appeared in the third part of the successful Bollywood franchise Kyaa Kool Hain Hum film series, titled Kyaa Kool Hain Hum 3.
-She was last seen dancing on a peppy number alongside Krushna Abhishek in the film Teri Bhabhi Hai Pagle.
+In 2016, she appeared in the third part of the successful Bollywood franchiseKyaa Kool Hain Hum, titled Kyaa Kool Hain Hum 3.
+She was last seen dancing in a peppy number alongside Krushna Abhishek in the film Teri Bhabhi Hai Pagle.

 Nutritionist and lifestyle coach

 Ciesla is also a nutritionist and lifestyle coach who operates the website "Claudia's Concept".
-She has written Keep Eating Keep Losing (2019, Om Books International; ISBN 9789385273933) in which she presents her philosophy that enjoying food and maintaining a healthy lifestyle can go hand in hand.
+In 2019 she released Keep Eating Keep Losing (2019, Om Books International; ISBN 9789385273933), in which she presented her philosophy that enjoying food and maintaining a healthy lifestyle can go hand in hand.

 Achievements as a nutritionist

 Ciesla was one of the panellists at the "Festival of Wellbeing" at St Regis Hotel Mumbai in May 2024.
 She spoke about current nutrition challenges such as obesity and protein deficiency in India.

-She has appeared in a nutrition talk show called Weight & Watch by Claudia, which was released on Tata Play Fitness, D2H and Dish TV in August 2023.
+She has appeared on a nutrition talk show called Weight & Watch by Claudia, which was released on Tata Play Fitness, D2H and Dish TV in August 2023.
 In this 4-episode series, she spoke about the relationship with food, mindfulness, gut health and digestive system, intermittent fasting, circadian rhythm, and the importance of all of the above to thrive in life.